ErsatzTV/ErsatzTV/docs/user-guide/create-channels.md

 ### Streaming Mode

-Two streaming modes are currently supported: `Transport Stream` and `HttpLiveStreaming`.
+Two streaming modes are currently supported: `MPEG-TS` (Transport Stream) and `HLS Direct` (HTTP Live Streaming Direct).
-`Transport Stream` is considered stable and is recommended for most purposes.
+`MPEG-TS` is considered stable and is recommended for most purposes.
-`HttpLiveStreaming` is unstable and is not recommended for general use.
+`HLS Direct` is unstable and is not recommended for general use, but can avoid the need to transcode with some clients.

 ### FFmpeg Profile